olaviinha/MidiTurmoil/README.md

 ![Arplike](https://storage.googleapis.com/olaviinha/github/midi-generators/rs_arp1.png)

 Arplike cell takes bpm, notes per beat, and length, and generates a randomized arpeggio-like sequence.
-Technically it's not an arpeggio, but think of a synth arpeggio where the notes are randomized instead of directional.
+Technically it's not an arpeggio, but think of a synth arpeggio where the chord notes are randomized instead of directional.

 ## Bounce